A new attack surface has emerged

 It was just made inside a system that had already shaped the outcome.

-This is not a marketing problem
+This is a representation problem

 Most companies still approach this shift as a distribution problem.
 They focus on increasing mentions, improving rankings, and showing up more often across systems.